Christine Moore (politician): Federal politics

 Moore finished a distant fourth as the NDP candidate in Abitibi—Témiscamingue in 2006 and 2008; both times, she came up well short of the 10-percent threshold to have her campaign expenses refunded.
 However, on her third try in 2011, she defeated Lemay by 9,500 votes as part of the NDP wave that swept through Quebec.

 On May 26, 2011, Moore was appointed the federal Official Opposition critic for military procurement.
 The key files Moore was responsible for included the purchase of F 35s, the modernization of various navy ships, and the replacement of search and rescue aircraft.
 Consequently, she worked mostly on the Standing Committee on National Defence, the main forum for addressing these issues.
 She also assisted Jack Harris with his duties as federal Official Opposition critic for National Defence.

 In November 2013, Moore was appointed deputy critic for energy and natural resources for the NDP.
 The key files covered by this responsibility: forestry, mines, nuclear & pipelines.
 In 2014, Moore brought forward a motion to promote a national strategy on forestry in Canada.
 This motion asked that the government should work in consultation with provinces and territories, First Nations, stakeholders, and the public to put forward, a national strategy to advance Canada's forestry sector, with the objectives of creating value-added jobs, developing our forests in a sustainable way, diversifying and promoting wood-based products and developing building systems, and by expanding international markets for Canadian wood products.

 During the 2011–2012 New Democratic Party leadership race, Moore endorsed Romeo Saganash.

+Moore anonymously accused Liberal MPs Massimo Pacetti and Scott Andrews of sexual harassment in 2014, causing both to be expelled from the Liberal caucus.
+It became known that she was the accuser in 2018.

 In January 2015, Moore was appointed deputy critic for health for the NDP.
 She was reelected at the federal election held a few months later, with a somewhat reduced plurality.

 In February 2016, Moore was elected to the executive committee of the Commonwealth Parliamentary Association as a vice-chair.
 She also served as vice-chair of the Canadian Association of Parliamentarians on Population and Development.

 Moore gave birth during the election campaign in 2015.
 She had been pushing for more resources for MPs with newborns since she came back to Parliament in fall in 2015: high chairs were put in parliamentary cafeteria, the Commons Board of Internal Economy also changed the name of the "spouses lounge" near the Commons Chamber to "family room" to better accommodate the changing demographics of the House.

 On March 24, 2016, Moore introduced the bill that would eliminate the federal tax on certain baby products.